Ewon Ebin: Member of the Sabah State Legislative Assembly

+Two years later in 2004 (after resigning personally as an state Assistant Minister in order to be a full-time backbencher MLA), Ewon was appointed by the then-Chief Minister of Sabah, Musa Aman as full Minister of Industrial Development and Trade (which also marked his return into this said ministry after having served as a state Assistant Minister in this portfolio from 1994 to 1999, during his fourth term as a state assemblyman), for he was already an MLA for more than five terms and was already in his sixth term overall as a state assemblyman.

-In 2004, Datuk Ewon was appointed by the Chief Minister of Sabah as Minister of Industrial Development.
-After serving the position for a term, he was assigned to another portfolio as the Minister of Rural Development until the 2013 General Election.
+After serving the position for a term in 2008, he was assigned to another portfolio as the Minister of Rural Development until the 2013 General Elections.

 Federal parliamentarian

-In the 2013 general election, Datuk Ewon was elected to the federal Parliament for the seat of P.179 Ranau in the state of Sabah.
-In his first term in parliament, he was selected to become one of the Prime Minister's Cabinet Minister.
-He served as the Minister of Science, Technology, and Innovation of Malaysia.
+In the 2013 general election, Ewon was elected to the federal Parliament for the seat of P.179 Ranau in the state of Sabah.
+During his first term in parliament, he was selected to become one of Prime Minister Najib Razak's cabinet minister in his pre-reshuffled Second Najib cabinet.
+He served as the Minister of Science, Technology, and Innovation of Malaysia for two years from 2013 to 2015.

 Parti Cinta Sabah (PCS)

 On 17 December 2021, he resigned as Vice-President and member of PCS along with many of its leaders, resulting in mass resignations.
 He stated that the party was disorganised and inactive.

 Issues

 Illegal immigrants issues

-On 11 January 2009, Sabah Industrial Development Minister Ewon reminded the JKKK about the tactics of illegal immigrants using a fake identity card to steal the aid of the native hardcore poor.
+On 11 January 2009, in his capacity as Sabah Rural Development Minister, Ewon reminded the JKKK about the tactics of illegal immigrants using a fake identity card to steal the aid of the native hardcore poor.
 Through home visits, the relevant parties can check the actual level of the applicant's poverty thus ensuring that their documents are valid or otherwise.